radwon/django-admin-logs/README.rst

     DJANGO_ADMIN_LOGS_DELETABLE = True

-This allows super users, or any staff users with the delete_logentry permission, to delete log entries from within the admin interface.
+This allows a superuser, or any staff user with the delete_logentry permission, to delete log entries from within the admin interface.

 .. code-block:: python